InvisibleGit/goos-kotlin/README.md

 and just look at the last column of the single row, expecting it to contain `MainWindow.STATUS_LOST`.

 With that, now all tests are green!

+##### Commit 3 - Trimming the Table Model

+We've already cleaned up the code base related to `setStatusText()` in Commit 1, so we're just continuing to remove description strings from MainWindow into SnipersTableModel and update the tests to reflect that.